 Whether you live in a small downtown apartment, a little cottage in the Marigny or a sprawling and expansive St. Charles Avenue manse, keeping it clean can seem like a full-time job.
 Add to that the fact that some of us were not only not given lessons on the finer points of how to, for example, do laundry, but also, many of us were never taught when to clean certain items.
 Perhaps the inside of the oven gets scrubbed when the house fills with smoke while you are cooking a frozen pizza.
 Baseboards might get a little attention when company is coming over, after coffee is somehow spilled down the wall or when there is visible dust.
 Or maybe you find yourself asking, “What is a baseboard?”
 No judgment.
 We all have our areas of knowledge and blind spots.
-It’s possible that some lucky souls have, until recently, had a housekeeper to take care of the regular duties, but the COVID crisis has forced you to put that service on hold.
 A simple cleaning schedule can break chores into manageable bites and demystifies the timeline.

 - Make bed